 With William Shatner playing the temperamental Denny Crane and James Spader reprising his role as the arrogant Alan Shore, it's peak legal procedural drama that solidified itself as great television.

-Alicia Florrick is one of the greatest characters in legal TV shows.
+Alicia Florrick isn't just one of the greatest characters in legal TV shows, but one of the best female TV characters of all time.

 Expertly played by Julianna Margulies, the show follows her return to the world of law after her husband (a prominent State Attorney) was caught in a very public sex scandal.